cufyorg-archive/framework/docs/_pages/beans.md

 To create a bean.
 You only need to inherit the interface `Bean` but it has not the full features of the `FullBean`.
 Speaking of the `FullBean`, `FullBean` is also an interface, but you should override some methods. `AbstractBean`has all the features of the `FullBean` and you don't have to override anything.
-Also, it has all the functionality a typical map have.
+Also, it has all the functionality of a typical map.
 What? you don't want to inherit anything?
 No problem at all.
 You could still use the full functionality of an `AbstractBean` on your object with the method `Bean.forInstance(Object)`.